open-voices/open-voices/README.md

 We welcome contributions of all kinds!
 Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get involved.

-- Report bugs and request features via [GitHub Issues](https://github.com/[your-org]/open-voices/issues)
+- Report bugs and request features via [GitHub Issues](https://github.com/open-voices/open-voices/issues)
-- Join the conversation in [Discussions](https://github.com/[your-org]/open-voices/discussions)
 - Submit pull requests and help shape the future of Open Voices

 ---